-For active user accounts (accounts that are not locked and do not have a password), you can either ask each user for a preferred password or simply assign a password, which can be changed by the user later using the "Modify My Account Password" guide (available in the User Manager).
-For user accounts that are not currently being used, you can lock them to prevent unauthorized people from trying to use the accounts to log in to the system.
+For active user accounts (accounts that people are not locked and don't have a password), you can either ask each user for a preferred password or simply assign a password, which can be changed by the user later using the "Modify My Account Password" guide (available in the User Manager).
+For user accounts that aren't currently being used, you can lock them to prevent unauthorized people from trying to use the accounts to log in to the system.